sailfish009/openstructure/modules/gfx/doc/entity.rst

   .. image:: cpk.png

-  Renders atoms as spheres with radii proportional to their van-der-Waals radius.
+  Renders atoms as spheres with radii proportional to their van der Waals radius.

 .. data:: CUSTOM